6 Best Night Markets in Taipei, Taiwan You Have to Visit!

 Image credits: Ken Marshall

 Though Nanjichang Market is known as a night market, food is available here throughout the day.
 It is located in Wanhua, Taipei.
-It is not a very famous night market, perhaps because the market is not as big as the rest, but the food they serve here is absolutely delicious.
+It is not a very famous night market, perhaps because the market is not as big as the rest, but the food they serve here is delicious.

 Bonus: Shen Keng Tofu Street (day market)